 You can use Device Manager to update device drivers.

-1. Press the Win + X to open Device Manager.
+Step 1.
+Press the Win+X to open Device Manager.

 If Windows 10 fails to update the drivers, or you’d an easy channel to pack the biometrics driver’s downloading and updating into a one-stop step, you could use Driver Talent, a popular driver issue troubleshooter, automatically downloading drivers Windows 10.